AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-rest-api-walkthrough.md

 2. Retrieve the metric values

 ## Retrieve Metric Definitions
+>[!NOTE]
->[AZURE.NOTE] To retrieve metric definitions using the Azure Monitor REST API, use "2016-03-01" as the API version.
+> To retrieve metric definitions using the Azure Monitor REST API, use "2016-03-01" as the API version.

 ```PowerShell
 $apiVersion = "2016-03-01"